MultiCubeUK/Modpack/README.md

-# Modpack-IssueTracker
+# Modpack
-The issue tracker for the MultiCube Modpack
+This is where we store public information about the MultiCube Modpack